Prior to the day:

 To get to any of our campuses you can click here for all the transport information you need.
 There are several ways to get it by car, public transport or bike.

 Yes everyone is welcome to DCU.
-We would just ask the prospective student to register to allow us to plan the day most effectively.
+We would just ask the prospective student to register to allow us to plan the day most effectively and to keep in touch about any relevant information.

 We would be happy to help you out further if you need.